You might have already heard that an Individual Savings Account (ISA) is a tax-efficient way to save or invest your money.

 If you withdraw from a cash ISA, it should take a maximum of one day for the money to show in your account.

-For a stocks and shares ISA, withdrawals typically take between three and seven days, but can sometimes take longer.
+For a stocks and shares ISA, withdrawals typically take between three and seven days, but it can sometimes take longer.
 That’s because your investments may need to be sold first.

 If you need your money by a particular day, it’s a good idea to make your withdrawal request ahead of time to make sure it’s processed by the time you need it.